 Nelson has worked with NCAA West Preliminary Round participants Grebinski (2010), Bolgert (2010), Blake Johnson (2010 and 2011), Olivia Johnson (2010) and Nick Szcech (2010 and 2011).
 He also helped Grebinski (2008 and 2009) and Cassie Peller (2008) reach the Mid-East Regional.

 The Fenton, Mo., native has also worked with seven USATF Junior National qualifiers and three individuals who earned All-American status at those championships.

 Nelson spent two years at Saint Louis University where he was hired as the head cross country coach in 2005, and then founded the track and field program at SLU in the Spring of 2006.
 The Billikens encountered immediate success in both competition and the classroom, competing in the Atlantic 10 Conference.

 A 2003 graduate of Truman State University, Nelson was a four-time All-MIAA performer for the Bulldogs.
-He competed in the NCAA Division II cross country national championships as a junior and senior, and led his team to two top-10 finishes at the national meet.
+He competed in the NCAA Division II cross country national championships as a junior and senior, and helped his team to a fourth-place finish in 2001 and a 14th-place finish in 2002 at the national meet.
 Nelson graduated cum laude from TSU with a degree in exercise science.
-He earned his master[apos]s degree in physical education from Emporia State in 2005.
+He earned his master's degree in physical education from Emporia State in 2005.

-Nelson has his USA Track & Field Level I and II (endurance) Certicfication and earned his endurance specialist certification in July 2011.
+Nelson has his USA Track & Field Level I and II (endurance) Certification and earned his USTFCCCA Endurance Specialist certification in July 2011.